*College Board, AP, Advanced Placement Program and the acorn are registered trademarks of the College Board. Used with permission..

 Welcome to the wonderful world of AP* Statistics!
 I am looking forward to working with all of you and hope that you will leave feeling prepared and excited about the opportunity to teach AP* Statistics.

-You will be receiving a CD with all of my lesson plans, tests (with answer keys!), worksheets, examples of projects and many other resources.
+You will be receiving electronic copies of all of my lesson plans, chapter tests (with answer keys!), examples of projects, and many other resources.
 It would be helpful to have a laptop computer, but it is not necessary.
 It will be necessary, however, to bring a graphing calculator.
 I will be modeling instruction using a TI-84, so bringing a TI-83 or TI-84 would be great.
 You will also be receiving copies of several textbooks, so you will not need to bring any of your own.

 •The History and Growth of AP* Statistics, including Recent Developments